 A SEP IRA may be a wise choice if you earn enough money to contribute the maximum allowable amount to one.
 However, if you are self-employed and do not have any employees, a solo 401(k) may be a better option.

-If you want to discuss further before deciding to invest in a SEP IRA, contact a Cameron James Financial Expert now!
+If you want to discuss further before deciding to invest in a SEP IRA, contact a Cameron James Financial Adviser now!